bryantson/UNICEFTest/README.md

 Calculting the hops result in:

 The mobility results should be:

 AB: 2

 AC: 2

 BA: 2

 BC: 2

 CA: 3

 CB: 2

 # Steps
 1. Connect to PostgreSQL

 2. Create a sample database table using the SQL queries above or create something like it.
+And insert the sample data.

 ```sql